Motorcycle Accident Lawyers Serving Hialeah

 Now is when you can contact your insurance representative to start the claims process of your coverage.
 Your insurance representative may want to see medical records and proof of the accident by looking at your bike and reviewing the relevant reports.
 Before you hand anything over, consult with your attorney.How Long Do You Have to File a Claim in Florida?

-Although four years may appear as a long time, it’s easy to let the days go by and for frustration to build.
+Although two years may appear as a long time, it’s easy to let the days go by and for frustration to build.
 If you were to wait a long time before filing your claim, you could potentially allow the time to run out and decrease your chances significantly of reaching a fair settlement.

 Even though it’s a requirement for Florida drivers to carry $10,000 in PIP, there’s no guarantee that you will receive the full amount from your claim.
 If you prolong your insurance claim or potential lawsuit, then your case can easily be dismissed or not taken seriously since it looks like you were not in need of assistance.